The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 The project is currently published as-is with a project team of only a few volunteers for very, very low maintenance without making any promises.

-New team members are needed to make this project an active Open Source project because, with around 50 software and content components that will be updated over time, the project is expected to have a limited shelf life of around 12 months and without maintenance the project will need to be archived then.
+New team members are needed to make this project an active Open Source project because, with around 50 software and content components that will be updated over time, the project is expected to have a limited shelf life of around 12 months and without maintenance the project will then need to be either archived or removed.
 - If volunteers are willing to participate in project maintenance and creating new course materials this project could become an active Open Source project.

 Currently the project has not yet a way to welcome new volunteers but the information for that will be published here.